tartan88/Portfolio/Ass34.md

 3. **At Minimum Wage**: Indicates the percentage of workers in the state who earn exactly the minimum wage.
 4. **Below Minimum Wage**: Shows the percentage of workers in the state who earn below the minimum wage.

-For example, in Alabama in 2021, 1.8% of workers earn at or below the minimum wage, with 0.5% at the minimum wage and 1.3% below it.
+For example, in Alabama in 2021, 1.8% of workers earned at or below the minimum wage, with 0.5% at the minimum wage and 1.3% below it.

-The data has 6 sheets, each for one year fom 2016 - 2021.
+The data has 6 sheets, each for one year from 2016 - 2021.

 ### Wireframe a solution